Expiring media

 If you remove the text from the expiration field you can remove the expiration.
 Likewise you can specify it via the words never or none.
 The display of no expiration however is usually indicated by an empty expiration field.

-remove expiration for multiple files
+remove expiration for multiple files and folders

 remove expiration for all files